 - 2. Percentage increase in the median remuneration of employees in the financial year was 12.06%. - 3.
 Number of permanent employees on the rolls of the Company: There were 1331 employees on the rolls as on 31st March 2023. - 4.
-Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial there are any exceptional circumstances for increase in the managerial remuneration.